kurushimee/MausTemple/README.md

 <h1 align="center">Maus Temple</h1>

 <p align="center">
-A simple 2D platformer for PGD Jam 12 by Ivan "iver" Ermakov.
+A simple 2D platformer made for PGD JAM #12 by kurushimee.
 Your goal is to collect 10 treasure chests (shaped like yellow boxes) around the level as fast as possible.
 </p>

 ## Table of Contents